 The following pro forma adjustments have been reflected in the unaudited pro forma condensed combined financial information.
 The unaudited pro forma condensed combined balance sheet as of September 30, 2017 gives effect to the Alpine merger as if it had occurred on that date.
 The unaudited pro forma condensed combined income statements for the nine months ended September 30, 2017 and the year ended December 31, 2016 give effect to the Alpine merger as if it had become effective on January 1, 2016.
 The unaudited pro forma condensed combined income statements also give effect to the Centrue acquisition that closed on June 9, 2017 as if that transaction became effective on January 1, 2016.
-Accordingly, the Centrue income statement amounts and pro forma adjustments included in the unaudited pro forma condensed combined income statement for the nine months ended September 30, 2017 represent the period from January 1, 2017 to June 9, 2017, the date the Centrue acquisition closed.
+Accordingly, the Centrue income statement amounts and pro forma adjustments included in the unaudited pro forma condensed combined income statement amounts and pro forma adjustments included in the unaudited pro forma condensed combined income statement amounts and pro forma adjustments included in the unaudited pro forma condensed combined income statement and pro forma adjustments included in the unaudited pro forma condensed combined income statement and pro forma adjustments included in the unaudited pro forma condensed combined income statement for the nine months ended September 30, 2017 represent the period from January 1, 2017 to June 9, 2017, the date the Centrue acquisition closed.
 All taxable adjustments were calculated using a 35.0% tax rate to arrive at deferred tax asset or liability adjustments.
 All adjustments are based on current assumptions and valuations, which are subject to change: